binocarlos/bitbuddy/tinyscience.md

 Atoms are the raw ingredients for all of the stuff you see around you.

+Air, water and even chocolate is all made of atoms.

+They combine with each other to make molecules.

-They combine with each other to make more interesting things called 'Molecules'.
+Molecules combine with each other to make all the interesting stuff in the world.

 ## ingredients

-Atoms and molecules are like raw ingredients for a chef.
+The same is true for the raw ingredients a chef will use to make some yummy food.

-The chef will use heat to combine these ingredients into something more interesting (yum).
+They use heat to combine basic ingredients into something more interesting (yum).

-Chemistry is the same thing really - in fact many great chefs approach cooking like chemistry!
+Many great chefs approach cooking just like chemistry because really, they are the same thing.

 The recipe for water?
-2 Hydrogen atoms with 1 Oxygen atom
+2 Hydrogen atoms with 1 Oxygen atom.

 ## atomic numbers

 The character of each atom is decided by it's atomic number.

-This means how many 'protons' and 'neutrons' are in the middle of the atom.
+This means how many 'protons' are in the middle of the atom.

-The simplest atom, Hydrogen has only 1 of each.

-Complicated elements like Iron have many more.
-You can see these numbers in the [the periodic table](http://en.wikipedia.org/wiki/Periodic_table).
+Protons are made of smaller quantum particles and they have a 'positive' electrical charge.

+## neutrons

+Alongside the protons, in the center of the atom are neutrons.

+Neutrons are made of different, smaller quantum particles and they don't have any electrical charge.

+## nuclear

+The protons and neutrons are bound to each other with a very strong nuclear force.

+A nuclear bomb uses this force when it 'splits' an atom.
+This releases some of this very powerful energy as heat and light.

+## Higgs Boson

+The Higgs Boson is 'everywhere' - even in deep space where there are no atoms (known as a 'vacuum') - the Higgs is there.

+The protons and neutrons in the middle of atoms interact with the Higgs boson to gain 'weight'.

+## gravity

+The more protons and neutrons in an atom - the more it interacts with the Higgs Boson and so the more it weighs.

+That is why Iron, which has 26 protons and 30 neutrons, weighs more than the simplest atom, Hydrogen, which has only 1 proton and 1 neutron.

+Gravity is the attraction of things with weight to each other.

+Saying something is heavy is like saying it has a high gravitational pull.

+Everything falls to the earth because it is heavier than what is falling.

 ## electrons

-The electrons are very far away from the protons and neutrons in the 'middle'.

-The cool thing about electrons is that they are not fussy about which atom they belong to.

-Take a room full of people with each person breathing air.

-On each breath a person takes, the air becomes part of them for a moment (breath in, breath out).

-A few moments later - that same air is a part of another person close by - the air is fair and it doesn't care!
+Electrons do not interact with the Higgs Boson and so do not weigh anything.

+They whizz around the place at light speed (literally) and you cannot really say they are in any given place at any given time.

+When you see diagrams of atoms with electrons in a single place - that never actually happens.

+Those diagrams represent the 'average' position of electrons - the electrons themselves are constantly in motion.

+## electromagnetism

+What controls where electrons go is protons.

+That is because the electron and the proton form the 2 opposite ends of a magnet.

+Protons have a positive electrical charge and electrons a negative electrical charge.

+With magnets, opposites attract and so the electrons and protons are always trying to balance out.

 ## fairness

-Electrons are similar - they will happily travel between atoms and they do it very quickly (the speed of light to be exact).

-Atoms do not notice that any particular electron was actually with another atom a moment before - they just cannot tell.

-You can test this - touch the wall with your finger.

-BOOM - huge numbers of electrons from the wall just swapped with the ones in your finger.

-If the protons and neutrons had swapped, you would have wall on your finger and finger on the wall.
+Because of this magnetic attraction, the mission of electrons is to be as fair as possible - they are always trying to have 1 electron next to 1 proton.

+If you have 1 proton and 2 electrons - there is an overall negative charge.

+The moment a spare proton appears - 1 of the electrons will leave and join the spare proton.

+Sometimes however - the electrons do not manage to get themselves next to one proton each.

+Humans have learned to create this lack of electrons and turn it into electricity, which is the next section.